ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

         Vector[Cell, CELLS_PER_EXT_BLOB],
         Vector[KZGProof, CELLS_PER_EXT_BLOB]]:
     """
-    Given at least 50% of cells/proofs for a blob, recover all the cells/proofs.
+    Given at least 50% of cells for a blob, recover all the cells/proofs.
     This algorithm uses FFTs to recover cells faster than using Lagrange implementation, as can be seen here:
     https://ethresear.ch/t/reed-solomon-erasure-code-recovery-in-n-log-2-n-time-with-ffts/3039